 Troon North is a top-notch desert complex.
 I haven’t played much out in this area, so I don’t have much to directly compare it to.
 I was impressed overall with the quality of the course.
 Overall, I found the fairways to be pretty forgiving (at least at my driving distances).
 I was putting extremely well this morning, so I really liked the roll of the greens.
 Just had a good feel out there today!

 The course was in pretty nice shape.
-Fairways were pretty lush.
+The fairways were pretty lush.
 A few bare spots here and there and a few soggy spots from a lot of overnight watering.
-Rough was cut pretty tight, so it really didn’t penalize you much.
+The rough was cut pretty tight, so it really didn’t penalize you much.
 The greens were pretty firm and it wasn’t easy to hold shots.
 They rolled a bit slower than I might expect, but it worked out for me so I can’t complain.

 Great course.
 Touchdown #1 today!